Safe Control and Learning Using Generalized Action Governor: Models and Assumptions

-and write its response at $t$ for a given initial condition $x(0) = x$, constant reference $v(\tau) \equiv v$, and disturbance sequence $w(\cdot) = \{w(\tau)\}_{\tau = 0}^{\infty} \subset \mathcal{W}$ as $\phi_{\pi_0}(t \,|\, x,v,w(\cdot))$.
-This nominal closed-loop system shall have some stability-type response characteristics [to ensure the existence of nonempty safe and returnable set as defined in \eqref{equ:safety} and \eqref{equ:returnability}].
-For instance, for a constant $v(t) \equiv v \in V$, the system state $x(t)$ converges to the steady state corresponding to $v$, $x_v(v)$, i.e., $x(t) \approx x_v(v)$ as $t \to \infty$.
-Note that we do not require the nominal policy $\pi_0$ to have the ability to handle the safety requirement \eqref{equ:constraint} for all $v \in V$ and do not assume it is an optimal policy.
-Therefore, for many systems such a policy is easy to design [e.g., it could be based on PID or linear quadratic regulator (LQR) for linear systems].
+For a given initial condition $x(0)=x$, a constant reference $v(\tau)\equiv v$, and a disturbance sequence $w(\cdot)=\{w(\tau)\}_{\tau=0}^{\infty}$ with $w(\tau)\in\mathcal{W}$ for all $\tau\in\mathbb{Z}_{\ge 0}$, we denote the resulting state at time $t$ by $\phi_{\pi_0}(t\,|\,x,v,w(\cdot))$.
+This nominal closed-loop system is assumed to exhibit well-behaved responses under constant references so that a nonempty safe and returnable set (defined in \eqref{equ:safety} and \eqref{equ:returnability}) exists.
+For instance, under a constant $v(t)\equiv v\in\mathcal{V}$, the state $x(t)$ may converge to a steady state corresponding to $v$, denoted by $x_v(v)$, i.e., $x(t)\approx x_v(v)$ as $t\to\infty$.
+Note that we do not require the nominal policy $\pi_0$ to satisfy the safety constraints in \eqref{equ:constraint} for all $v\in\mathcal{V}$, nor do we assume it is an optimal policy.
+Therefore, for many systems such a policy is easier to design than one that simultaneously achieves stability and constraint handling.
+For instance, for linear systems $\pi_0$ may be designed based on PID or linear quadratic regulator (LQR).